ukff/kyma-environment-broker/docs/contributor/07-10-runtime-reconciler.md

 ## Prerequisites

-- the KEB Go packages so that Runtime Reconciler can reuse them
+- The KEB Go packages so that Runtime Reconciler can reuse them
-- the KEB database for storing the Kubernetes Secrets that match the Secrets on Kyma runtimes
+- The KEB database for storing the Kubernetes Secrets that match the Secrets on Kyma runtimes
 - Provisioner API for fetching kubeconfigs

 ## Configuration